WebexCC-SA/AUS_LTRCCT-2000/docs/main/AIAgentTrack_Mission1.md

     <details>![Profiles](../graphics/Lab1_AI_Agent/2.16.png)</details>

 13. In the instructions add additional specific guidlines that you would like the AI Agent to follow.
-Just **copy the text below and paste it to the Instractions section**: <br>
+Just **copy the text below and paste it to the Instructions section**: <br>

     >Always first check what is the event for the flowers so you can provide the best option.